LHNCBC/lforms-loader/README.md

   * newLFormsVersion: the new version to switch to (assumed valid)

 * loadLatestLForms(): Loads latest released version of LForms.
-If it fails, it attempts to load previous version.
+If it fails, it attempts to load the previous version.
 It uses getSupportedLFormsVersion() to fetch the latest and previous versions and attempts to load the latest first.
 If there is an error in loading it, it attempts to load the previous version.
 If succeeds,
 * the returned promise resolves to the loaded version.